Three sub-Jupiter-mass planets: WASP-69b & WASP-84b transit active K dwarfs and WASP-70Ab transits the evolved primary of a G4+K3 binary: Acknowledgements

 \section{Acknowledgements}

 WASP-South is hosted by the South African Astronomical Observatory and SuperWASP-North is hosted by the Isaac Newton Group on La Palma.
 We are grateful for their ongoing support and assistance.
 Funding for WASP comes from consortium universities and from the UK's Science and Technology Facilities Council.
 TRAPPIST is funded by the Belgian Fund for Scientific Research (Fond National de la Recherche Scientifique, FNRS) under the grant FRFC 2.5.594.09.F, with the participation of the Swiss National Science Fundation (SNF).
+The Liverpool Telescope is operated on the island of La Palma by Liverpool John Moores University in the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrofisica de Canarias with financial support from the UK Science and Technology Facilities Council.
 M. Gillon and E. Jehin are FNRS Research Associates.
 A. H.M.J.
 Triaud is a Swiss National Science Foundation fellow under grant number PBGEP2-145594.
 L. Delrez is a FNRS/FRIA Doctoral Fellow.
+We are grateful to R.~D.~Jeffries for discussion of the ROSAT catalog.
 This research has made use of the Exoplanet Orbit Database and the Exoplanet Data Explorer at \url{http://exoplanets.org} and the VizieR catalogue access tool, CDS, Strasbourg, France.
 The original description of the VizieR service was published in A\&AS 143, 23.